 5) Crepes

 Crepes may not be the first thing a street food vendor would think of.
 We get it.
 It wasn't first on this list either.
 However, when you make them nice and thin in true French style, they make for a delicious streetside treat when you fill them with strawberries or bananas and chocolate.
 You can even make a savory crepe with meats and cheeses.
-All in all, a flexible and tasty fare that is sure to delight your customers.
+All in all, a flexible and tasty street food menu item that is sure to delight your customers.

 6) Souvlaki